apache/trafficserver/doc/admin-guide/files/records.config.en.rst

    Clients that send smaller window increments lower than this limit will be immediately disconnected with an error code of ENHANCE_YOUR_CALM.

-.. ts:cv:: CONFIG proxy.config.http2.write_buffer_block_size_index INT 11
+.. ts:cv:: CONFIG proxy.config.http2.write_buffer_block_size INT 262144
    :reloadable:

    Specifies the size of a buffer block that is used for buffering outgoing HTTP/2 frames.
-The default value is 11 which maps to 256KB.
+The size will be rounded up based on power of 2.

 .. ts:cv:: CONFIG proxy.config.http2.write_threshold FLOAT `0.5
    :reloadable: